vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 #### Hot Keys

-Lastly, we can use the **Shift** Hot Key with our Translate, Rotate and Scale tools to quickly extrude.
+Lastly, we can use the **Shift** Hot Key with our Move, Rotate and Scale tools to quickly extrude.

 Hold **Shift** while moving and scaling the top face to make the model on the right.